-The Lighthouse Keeper: The Lighthouse Keeper's Christmas
+The Lighthouse Keeper Series: The Lighthouse Keeper's Christmas

 Imagine: it’s the most unusual Christmas ever.
 Stuck in a lighthouse.
 How will Santa come?
 See how the Lighthouse Keeper solves his tricky problem in this funny festive classic.
 It’s Mr Grinling’s last Christmas as the Lighthouse Keeper before he retires.
 So he decides to celebrate in the lighthouse.
 But disaster strikes when he and his great-nephew, George, get stranded in the lighthouse on a stormy Christmas night!
 There’s no Mrs Grinling, no food and no presents.
 But don’t panic: the Lighthouse Keeper has a clever plan…